 Paul starts by telling Titus to set ‘them’ an example in everything he does.
 The ‘them’ in this passage might be specifically directed to the young men of the previous verse.
-It might also be directed to all of the those he has mentioned in verses 1-6 of this chapter.
+It might also be directed to all of those he has mentioned in verses 1-6 of this chapter.
 I think the larger group is more likely.
 Set an example for everyone within the body of believers.

 Teaching with Integrity

 Titus likely faced opposition from two dissimilar groups.
 The first would be others in the church of Crete who did not want to follow Titus’ leadership.
 Don’t give them any grounds for opposing you.
 The second group would be unbelievers who were opposed to the gospel.
-Setting a good example for will make the gospel more appealing as well as weaken their grounds for opposition.
+Setting a good example will make the gospel more appealing as well as weaken their grounds for opposition.

 Be an Example

-Whoever you are as a believer; regardless your age, your time as a believer, or your position within the body, take Paul’s message to heart.
+Whoever you are as a believer; regardless of your age, your time as a believer, or your position within the body, take Paul’s message to heart.
 Set an example for other believers as well as those outside the church.
-Be a example both in what you do and in what you say.
+Be an example both in what you do and in what you say.
 Show integrity in your actions as well as your teaching.
 Let your life reflect well on our Lord and Savior, Jesus Christ.

 2 thoughts on “Demonstrating Integrity in Action and Teaching – Titus 2:7-8”